probonopd/MakeHex/encodeir/README.md

 Can you help me fix the following?
 Pull requests welcome.

 * Memory leak (where?)
-* Apparently it is not using the correct device, subdevice, function yet
 * Update to final [IRP notation](http://hifi-remote.com/wiki/index.php?title=IRP_Notation)